CSCfi/csc-user-guide/docs/apps/virusdetect.md

 ```
 Note that generating BWA indexes for plant genomes can take several hours.

-Once you have the BWA index fo the host genome available, you can launch the VirusDetect job with command:
+Once you have the BWA index fo the host genome available, you can launch the VirusDetect job with the command:

 ```text
 virus_detect.pl --reference vrl_plant --host_reference  triticum_aestivum.fa cleaned_reads.fastq